Magician (Feist novel)

 Magician is a fantasy novel by American writer Raymond E. Feist.
 It is the first book of the Riftwar Saga and of the wider Riftwar Cycle.
 Magician was originally published in 1982.
-The book is set in a Dungeons & Dragons-style fantasy world called Midkemia, originally invented by Feist and his friends during college.
+The book is set in a Dungeons & Dragons–style fantasy world called Midkemia, originally invented by Feist and his friends during college.
 The story follows the early life of friends Pug and Tomas as their world is overtaken by war against alien invaders who appear via portals.

-In 1992, after the author, and series, fame had grown it was re-published in an edition titled "The Author's Preferred Edition" (or "revised edition" in some markets) text restored from the original edit.
-Magician is viewed as a classic Fantasy novel which focuses more on the broad politics of nations rather than individual stories.
-Several adaptions for TV have been attempted, but none have moved beyond the initial stage.

 Background

 Magician is Feist's first published novel, written in the years after he graduated from University of California, San Diego.
 At university he was a fan of role-playing games and regularly played with his friends.
 The name and broad idea for Midkemia came from a group of friends who invented the world and some of the core mechanics, such as the magic system.
 Prior to starting work on Magician, Feist had written some short and "light-hearted" stories about the world they had created.